 The Changcuters, a rock-and-roll band from Indonesia, brought the virtual AR concert experience to their fans.
 As the first-ever Indonesian band who had a virtual AR concert, The Changcuters wanted people to feel their stage presence anywhere, including from their homes.
 It’s also a way for them to promote their latest single in the midst of the pandemic.

-Well, well, well… apparently, they’re killing two birds with one stone!
+Well, apparently, they’re killing two birds with one stone!

 Imagine you’re watching a music video, but it’s actually shot in the form of AR technology.
-Well, the fun fact is: it’s actually happened.
+Well, the fun fact is, it’s already happened.

 Let’s take an example from John Mayer’s Heartbreak Warfare music video in 2009.

 Claimed as the first-ever AR music video, Mayer was actually the one who proposed the idea to create this innovative video.

 Using a marker-based AR, people can scan it and enjoy Mayer performing the song in front of them.
 Obviously, it’s a new way to jam along with your favorite artist’s video, which unbelievably looks real! 😉

 Creating successful and viral marketing has to be meticulously done.
 It also has to be unique and creative, so that people can relate to your product.

 Marketing the music also works the same way too.
 And we believe that AR can be applied to promote an artist’s workpiece as well.